nicholaishaw/CryptoClustering/README.md

 * Answer the following question:

 ## The impact of using fewer features to cluster the data using K-Means
 There are several impacts of using fewer features to clusters.
-Firstly, it accelerates the K-Means function, making it more efficient, especially with large datasets.
+Firstly, it accelerates the K-Means function to make it more efficient—especially with large datasets.
 As such, since it is improbable to include every single column of data contributing to variance, the data need to be trimmed to only include the data contributing to most of the variance of the dataset.
 Secondly, using fewer features may result in less accurate cluster representations of the dataset.
 This can lead to a somewhat incomplete picture compared to using all available features.